PTFS-Europe/koha-plugin-hlisd-api/README.md

 ## Dev and setup

-The script at `misc4dev/test_config.pl` creates the required patron attribute types for testing.
+The script at `misc4dev/populate_patron_attribute_types.pl` creates the required patron attribute types for testing/dev.

 To run the cron script to harvest data from HLISD: